Let’s face it.

 9 | Don’t Run From Your Student Loans

 Their main argument was, “not all debt is bad debt.”
-They also said that paying them off slowly can lead to them possibly being forgiven.
+They also said that paying them off slowly might lead to student loan forgiveness.

-And you’ll walk away from this article not knowing a single thing you could do differently.
+And you’d walk away from this article not knowing a single thing you could do differently.

 10 | Put Your Electronics Away